causes/causes.github.io/README.markdown

 This will create a .markdown file in `source/_posts/` that includes the current date and a slugified version of the post title.

+### Previewing posts

+To generate a copy of the static files:

+    bundle exec rake generate

+To watch for changes to `sass/` and `source/` and re-generate as needed:

+    bundle exec rake watch

+To watch and fire up a local server on port 4000:

+    bundle exec rake preview

 When you are ready for your post to be reviewed, push to gerrit:

     git push gerrit